 The internet has changed many things in our day-to-day lives.
 It has changed how we take care of our finances.
-Now you can shop, play, bank, communicate and avail all sorts of services without even leaving your favorite sofa.
+Now you can shop, play, bank, and communicate without even leaving your favorite sofa.
 All of this has become possible thanks to biometric technology and it is still evolving.
 What will it evolve into?
 Contactless biometric authentication.

 However, there’s a question that keeps coming to our minds.
 Is this it?
 Are we in the future?
 Is this as good as it’s ever going to get?
 The answer is that this is just the beginning.
 Biometric authentication has a bright and shining future in the industry and it is just starting.

-Biometrics is maturing and making its way into our lives with rapidity.
+Biometric technology is maturing and making its way into our lives with rapidity.
 One of the factors that differentiate biometric technology is its intrusiveness.
 Intrusiveness means how much will a user be engaged while identifying himself or herself.
-Based on intrusiveness, two major categories of biometric authentication come forward.
-Contact biometric authentication and contactless biometric authentication.
+Based on intrusiveness, two major categories of biometric authentication come forward: contact biometric authentication and contactless biometric authentication.

 A way of biometric authentication that does not need the user to perform any physical contact with the system is called contactless biometric authentication.
 It includes technologies like facial recognition, iris recognition, voice recognition, etc.

 Why Go For Contactless Biometric Authentication?

 Nonphysical authentication has a lot of advantages over authentication that requires users to physically touch a surface.

 Some users may feel uneasy when interacting with authentication that requires them to come in contact with the biometric system surface, especially if a lot of people have done so before them.
 This may be the case with biometric authentication systems in public, like ATMs, etc. this can cause infections and other viral diseases to spread, especially when there’s an outbreak.